Skip to content

 Common

-Common module contains common logic used across different modules.
+The common module contains common logic used across different modules.
 Header files in common do not depend on headers in other modules.

 Statement evaluation workflow